rick5790/rick5790/README.md

-- 👋 Hi, I’m Makkiemua
+- 👋 Hi, I’m RR, love data

 <!---
 rick5790/rick5790 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.